I Need Help: UK Resources of Help & Support

 It is natural to have thoughts of substance use whilst in recovery from addiction.
 A fleeting thought is not a problem.
 However, when a thought of relapse snowballs into a thought process, this is when it can become a real risk.

 If you feel you are at risk of addiction relapse it is important to reach out and ask for help.
 Contemplating a relapse is usually a symptom of something deeper going on within.
-This is when it can be really helpful to talk things through with a trusted friend or a sponsor.
+This is when talking things through with a trusted friend or a sponsor can be really helpful.

 Relapse in recovery does sadly happen, yet it can be prevented providing you take action when you catch yourself contemplating it.